1901212628/PHBS-BlockChain-2019/README.md

 ## Homework_1 attention
 1.this project's test cases are TestClass.
 2.For simplification,I add 2 methods in Transaction.java `public static void genSignature()`  for generating public key,private key and signature and  `public void TXsignature(RSAPrivateKey privatekey, int inputindex)` for adding signature and generate transaction hash.
-## preparing for homework solution
+## Preparing for homework solution
 * Before coding,I read and realize the proposed java class and make notes bellow.I also add two methods in Transaction.java for simplifying my following solution of the homework.
 ## Sumary for Homework_1 solution
 ### 1.TxHandler